 where $\mathbf{K}_t = k(\mathbf{Z},\mathbf{Z}|\mathbf{\theta}) + \sigma^2\mathbf{I}_t$, $\mathbf{K}_\star = k(\mathbf{Z},\mathbf{Z}_\star|\mathbf{\theta})$, and $\mathbf{K}_{\star\star} = k(\mathbf{Z}_\star,\mathbf{Z}_\star|\mathbf{\theta})$ are the kernel matrices.

 The posterior predictive distribution under the (zero mean) GP is obtained as

-where common choices for kernel functions $k$ are given by the squared exponential kernel or variations of the Matérn kernel \citep[see, e.g.,][Chapter~4]{williams2006gaussian}.
+where common choices for the kernel function $k$ are given by the squared exponential kernel or variations of the Matérn kernel \citep[see, e.g.,][Chapter~4]{williams2006gaussian}.

-At this point, we could proceed and train a ''vanilla'' GP as outlined above on the $d$-dimensional space of embedded prompts.
-However, as stated in many previous works on BO~\citep{kandasamy2015high,wang2016bayesian,gardner2017discovering,eriksson2019scalable,eriksson2021high}, GPs struggle with high-dimensional input as the one that we have in our design data $\mathcal{D}_t$, e.g., the dimension of the BERT [CLS] token embedding is 768.
-Moreover, dimensionality reduction techniques such as principle component analysis (PCA) or random projections could be used, however, such techniques are unsupervised and will not result in a lower-dimensional representation that is aligned with the downstream performance of prompts (see also Figure~\ref{fig:feature_comparison} in Appendix~\ref{app:dkl} for an illustration).
-Additionally, using a single embedding of the whole prompt treated as a block of text ignores that the prompt is composed of different building blocks carrying distinct information.
-Below, we present our solution to this problem.
+At this point, we could proceed and train a vanilla GP as outlined above on the $d$-dimensional space of embedded prompts.
+However, as stated in many previous works on BO~\citep{kandasamy2015high,wang2016bayesian,gardner2017discovering,eriksson2019scalable,eriksson2021high}, GPs struggle with high-dimensional input such as that found in our design data $\mathcal{D}_t$, e.g., the dimensionality of BERT's \citep{devlin-etal-2019-bert} [CLS] token embedding is already 768.
+In general, dimensionality reduction techniques such as principal component analysis (PCA) or random projections could be used.
+However, such techniques are unsupervised and will not yield a lower-dimensional representation that is aligned with the downstream performance of prompts (see also Figure~\ref{fig:feature_comparison} in Appendix~\ref{app:dkl} for an illustration).
+Additionally, using a single embedding of the whole prompt treated as a block of text ignores that the prompt is composed of different building blocks with distinct structural information.
+Below, we present our solution.